Sessions: ‘Appalling and detestable lie' to accuse him of colluding with Russians

 LIVE BLOG: Follow Jeff Sessions' Testimony as It Happens

 "Please colleagues, hear me on this," Sessions continued.
-"I recused myself from any investigation into" alleged Russian meddling in the campaign.
+"I recused myself from any investigation into" Russian interference in the campaign.
 "I did not recuse myself from defending my honor against scurrilous and false allegations."

 It was the dramatic start to Sessions' much-anticipated sworn appearance before the committee that last over two hours.
 And his testimony came on the heels of fired FBI Director James Comey’s turn last week in front of the same panel — a two hour and 40 minute evisceration of President Donald Trump during which Comey called the president a liar and said he was fired because of “the Russian investigation.”